Deploy Nebari on local machines (for testing)

 Compatibility

-Currently, Nebari does not support local mode on Windows and macOS.
+Currently, Nebari does not support local mode on Windows.

 To use kind, you will also need to install docker engine.